 Weekends happen to be quite busy in thermal mountain resorts, in parks and temples renowned for their fall colors.
-Kyoto City is a popular place, and its accommodations quickly fill, and its main attractions soon become overcrowded.
-During the second part of November, we recommend planning visits between Mondays and Fridays rather than the weekend.
+Kyoto is a popular place, and its accommodations quickly fill, and its main attractions soon become overcrowded.
+During the second part of November, we recommend planning visits between Mondays and Fridays rather than on the weekend.

 Climate and weather

 November is a pleasant month regarding humidity: the country’s atmosphere goes from rainy ☔️ to dry.
 There is a high sunshine rate, and there are many sunny days.
 However, average temperatures range lower, from 10 to 17°C (50 to 62.6°F).
 Mornings and evenings quickly become chilly, going below 10°C. Kansai cities, such as Osaka and Hiroshima, enjoy a higher temperature, just like Kyushu in the South.
 Tokyo, on the other hand, is colder.
 In the mountains, winter brings snow as early as the end of the month.